chet-hub/FunRTC/README.md

 FunRTC.Send("Lily","Hi Lily, how are you.")
                         //Lily got the message and reply
                         FunRTC.Send("Tom","Hi Tom.")
-//Tom want to communicate with Lily, so he call ToConnect to generate a applying letter let applying_letter = await FunRTC.ToConnect("Lily")

 //....
 //Tom thought another frend named Olivia